Family research in Cirigliano, Basilicata, Italy

 S. MARIA ASSUNTA – Largo Chiesa Madre

-(Remember that archives are not open to public and officers and priests are not required by law to give you access to the local archives)
+Remember that archives are not open to the general public and officers or priests are not required by law to grant direct access to the records.

-If you need a professional help from our local genealogist in Cirigliano area , write to cirigliano@italianside.com or fill the form here.
+If you need professional support from our local genealogist in the Cirigliano area, write to cirigliano@italianside.com or fill the form here.
+Our expert will study your request and reply with a research plan and a quote tailored to your family history.

-Here below you can read the messages received from other visitors in Cirigliano forum:
+Messages from other visitors in Cirigliano

-6 thoughts on “Genealogy in Cirigliano”
+6 comments on “Genealogy in Cirigliano”

 1. My grandparents, mom, and aunts and uncle were born in cirigliano.
 They immigrated to Canada in 1953.
 My grandfather’ s name is Salvatore Mastronardi and my nonna’s name is Camilla cacao.
 Children’s names Mario,Rosalia,Carmela,Tonina, andGiuseppina.
 Do you have information.